goatcorp/FFXIVQuickLauncher/README.md

 ## Plugin API

 XIVLauncher lets you use many community-created plugins that improve your game.
 Please check [this site](https://goatcorp.github.io/DalamudPlugins/plugins) for a list of them.
-<br>To make your own in-game plugins for XIVLauncher, check out the [API documentation](https://goatcorp.github.io/Dalamud/api/index.html).

-As an example, check out the [market board plugin](https://github.com/goaaats/Dalamud.MbPlugin).
+<br>To make your own in-game plugins for XIVLauncher, check out the [API documentation](https://goatcorp.github.io/Dalamud/api/index.html).<br>As an example, check out the [sample plugin](https://github.com/goatcorp/SamplePlugin).

-If you want to contribute to the plugin API itself, you can check it out [here](https://github.com/goatcorp/Dalamud).
+If you want to contribute to the plugin API itself, you can check it out [here](https://github.com/goatcorp/Dalamud).<br>Special thanks to Mino for his hooking base!

-Compiled plugins for testing go into the ``%AppData%\XIVLauncher\devPlugins`` folder.
-Special thanks to Mino for his hooking base!

 ### Isn't this cheating?